-The Division and BPS has summarised some of the employment support available to members in a concise leaflet which is currently being updated.
-We anticipate this leaflet to be published in July 2018.
-Meanwhile, see the column on the left for a list of useful links.
+The Division and BPS has summarised some of the employment support available to members in a concise leaflet.
+Please download the leaflet here.

 Addressing concerns in the area of employment and employability of Counselling Psychologists

 Advertising of Psychology Posts

 In 2010, the BPS issued a guidance letter on the advertising of NHS posts based more around the competencies of applied psychologists rather than their particular job title:

 Dispelling the myths about Counselling Psychologists and challenging discrimination

 The Standing Committee for Psychologists in Health and Social Care produced a letter in September 2011 giving guidance on the advertising of Applied Psychologist posts, signed by representatives from the Division of Counselling Psychology, Division of Clinical Psychology and the Chair of Occupation Advisory Committee of Unite, the trade union.

 Much of the hard work occurs at the policy level but has a direct effect on the employment opportunities of members (eg listing NHS jobs by competency so that all applied psychologists can apply for roles).
 More details can be found in their article entitled "Dispelling the myths about Counselling Psychologists and challenging discrimination".

 The BPS has put together a helpful leaflet summarising the way that changes to clinical coding may affect members.